A daily literary puzzle

 For people who love sentences.

-The difficulty isn't about word count.
+Difficulty isn't about word count.
 It's about structural complexity — the same skill a writer develops over a lifetime.

 A short base clause.
 One sensory modifier.
 The world seen clearly and plainly.